-But the truth is that you already use your natural tasting abilities when you select the dressing to put on a salad, or decide which wine to drink with dinner.
+But the truth is that you already use your natural tasting abilities when you select the dressing to put on a salad or decide which wine to drink with dinner.
 Your palate tells you what is right for you.
 And the more you use your sense of taste, the more refined it becomes.
 That’s how professional cigar makers and whiskey distillers develop their expertise.
 (Read more on the first blind cigar tasting held in Nairobi)

-When selecting a good drink to go with your cigar, in general you should try to match relative flavours and weights.
+When selecting a good drink to go with your cigar, in general, you should try to match relative flavours and weights.
 A full-bodied cigar calls for a full-bodied drink, while more delicate drinks such as champagne, while they may still work, call for a far lighter cigar.

-So after all those lovely words, let’s get into the real business, and let me provide you a short guide to some of the more common drinks, in order to simplify the situation.
+So after all those lovely words, let’s get into the real business, and let me provide you with a short guide to some of the more common drinks, in order to simplify the situation.
 Be aware that, the list will be rated from the first to the last.

 Cognac is the traditional, almost clichéd, drink to have with cigars.
 This is largely because of timing – both were usually taken after meals, and so they naturally became linked.
 Arguably, there is no better drink to combine with a cigar after a meal.

 When buying cognac, pay attention to the age designation of the bottle.
 VS (Very Special) is the lowest category of age, and should generally be ignored for pairing with cigars.
-The middle age bracket is designated VSOP (Very Special Old Pale), and indicates ageing of at least four and a half years.
+The middle age bracket is designated VSOP (Very Special Old Pale) and indicates ageing of at least four and a half years.
 Mild and medium-bodied cigars go particularly well with this age of cognac.

-In the world of spirits, small batch and single barrel Bourbons and single malt Scotches are super premium products that have the complexity and depth of flavor to stand up to a cigar.
-The smoky quality of a fine single malt, derived from the smoked peat used to filter the spirit, marries perfectly with a good cigar.
-The small batch Bourbons are bottled at a higher proof level, which gives them a backbone of strong flavors, and they marry well with medium- and full-bodied cigars.
+In the world of spirits, small batch and single barrel Bourbons and single malt Scotches are super premium products that have the complexity and depth of flavour to stand up to a cigar.
+The smoky quality of fine single malt, derived from the smoked peat used to filter the spirit, marries perfectly with a good cigar.
+The small batch Bourbons are bottled at a higher proof level, which gives them a backbone of strong flavours, and they marry well with medium- and full-bodied cigars.

 4. Coffee Drinks